-Three Months Ended March 31, 2024 Compared with Three Months Ended March 31, 2023
+Three Months Ended June 30, 2024 Compared with Three Months Ended June 30, 2023

-Marine transportation Segment Margin for the 2024 Quarter increased \$5.7 million, or 22%, from the 2023 Quarter primarily due to higher day rates in our inland and offshore businesses, including the M/T American Phoenix, during the 2024 Quarter.
-This increase more than offset the increased number of planned regulatory dry-docking days in our offshore fleet during the 2024 Quarter.
+Marine transportation Segment Margin for the 2024 Quarter increased \$5.8 million, or 22%, from the 2023 Quarter primarily due to higher day rates in our inland and offshore businesses, including the M/T American Phoenix, during the 2024 Quarter.
+The increase in day rates more than offset the impact to Segment Margin from the increased number of planned regulatory dry-docking days in our offshore fleet during the 2024 Quarter.
 Demand for our barge services to move intermediate and refined products remained high during the 2024 Quarter due to the continued strength of refinery utilization rates as well as the lack of new supply of similar type vessels (primarily due to higher construction costs and long lead times for construction) as well as the retirement of older vessels in the market.
 We expect this favorable demand and supply balance to continue throughout the rest of 2024.
-The M/T American Phoenix started a new three-and-a-half-year contract in January 2024 with a credit-worthy counterparty at the highest day rate we have received since we first purchased the vessel in 2014.